Athanasius/fd-api/docs/FrontierDevelopments-oAuth2-notes.md

 	3. Email - The email address associated with your account

 	4. Platform - Whether this is a Frontier account, XBox, Playstation or Steam.
-The 'Authorized Applications' lists all the applications you've authorised to request data on your behalf.
+The 'Authorized Applications' lists all the Clients (applications) you've authorised to request data on your behalf.
 This might include sites like Inara.Cz.

-3. The 'Developer Zone' is where you'll see your authorised application once access is granted.
+3. The 'Developer Zone' is where you'll see your authorised Clients once access is granted.
 You will probably have 'AUTH' and 'CAPI' scopes.
 Clicking 'View' on this will reveal your Client ID and Shared Key.
 You can also 'Regenerate key' here if you ever need to.

- There is also a link to <https://user.frontierstore.net/developer/docs>, the developer documentation.
+ There is a link to <https://user.frontierstore.net/developer/docs>, the developer documentation.
 If you are wanting to use CAPI with a standalone application, rather than a web-based application you will need to follow the PKCE documentation.

- I found <https://www.oauth.com/oauth2-servers/pkce/> more useful though.
+You may find <https://www.oauth.com/oauth2-servers/pkce/> more useful.

 [0] - It's called CAPI / Companion API because it was originally created solely for the use of an authorised, third-party developed, Companion application for iOS (an Android version was never produced).
 Although